-- The "ESC Off Indicator Light" and the "ESC Activation/Malfunction Indicator Light" come on momentarily each time the ignition switch is turned to the ON/RUN position. - Each time the ignition is cycled to the ON/RUN position, the ESC system will be ON even if it was cycled off previously.

-• The ESC system will make buzzing or clicking sounds when it is active.
+- The "ESC Off Indicator Light" and the "ESC Activation/Malfunction Indicator Light" come on momentarily each time the ignition switch is placed in the ON/RUN position. - Each time the ignition is cycled to the ON/RUN position, the ESC system will be ON even if it was cycled off previously, except for when the vehicle is started while in 4L Range. - The ESC system will make buzzing or clicking sounds when it is active.
 This is normal; the sounds will stop when ESC becomes inactive following the maneuver that caused the ESC activation.